- MS Teams

-I am interested in research in post-traumatic stress disorder (PTSD), military research (intensive care, trauma and military specific injuries/experiences), Intensive Care patient experience, disaster management/logistical planning, and delivery of healthcare in humanitarian/peacetime operations and war.more
+Further to the research above, she is also interested in research in post-traumatic stress disorder (PTSD), the military (intensive care, trauma and military specific injuries/experiences), Intensive Care patient experience, disaster management/logistical planning, and delivery of healthcare in humanitarian/peacetime operations and war.more

 Profile of Teaching UG